2016-17 Undergraduate and Graduate Catalogs

 SPED 111.
 Health Care in IDD I. 3 Hours.

-This course concentrates on basic medication concepts and procedures, First Aid, CPR, staff responsibilities for medications and health issues, nutrition information, and issues in sexuality.
+TThis course concentrates on basic medication concepts and procedures, health and wellness issues, nutrition information, oral hygiene, and issues in sexuality.

 SPED 112.
 Health Care in Developmental Disabilities II.
 2 Hours.

 This course focuses on the most common types of seizures and provides information on how to observe, report, and assist persons during seizures.
 Included also are techniques of positioning, turning, and transferring persons with physical disabilities.
 This course also teaches how to support independent living skills in persons with intellectual disabilities.

 SPED 113.
 American Sign Language I. 3 Hours.

 This course is designed to introduce students to American Sign Language.
 Students develop basic vocabulary and conversation skills.
 Fundamental aspects of Deaf Culture are incorporated.

 SPED 115.
 American Sign Language II.
 3 Hours.